 No one has favorited this theater yet

-The Amhurst Hall was located on the east side of Kingsland High Street at the north corner with Abbot Street.
-It was owned and operated as a cinema by Frederick William Purcell from 1910 until at least 1915.
-Designed by noted theatre architect Frank Matcham, this was one of only a few purpose-built cinemas he designed.
+Located in the east London inner-city district of Dalston.
+The Amherst Hall was located on the east side of Kingsland High Street at the north corner with Abbot Street, and entranced down a narrow passage named Stanborough Passage.
+It was purpose built as a cinema by Frederick William Purcell, who operated it from its opening on 26th December 1908 until at least 1915.
+Designed as a 707-seat cinema by noted theatre architect Frank Matcham, this was one of only a few purpose-built cinemas he designed.
 F.W.
 Purcell had built and operated the Frank Matcham designed Alexandra Theatre in nearby Stoke Newington, and also the Matcham designed Marlborough Theatre, Holloway.

 Just login to your account and subscribe to this theater